qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

    know that it is represented by the EPSG ID 2964, we enter it in the search box.
    (Note: If you want to repeat this process for another :file:`LOCATION` and projection and haven't memorized the EPSG ID, click on the |mIconProjectionEnabled|
-   :sup:`projector` icon in the lower right-hand corner of the status bar (see Section :ref:`label_projections`)).
+   :sup:`CRS Status` icon in the lower right-hand corner of the status bar (see Section :ref:`label_projections`)).
 #.
 In :guilabel:`Filter` insert 2964 to select the projection.
 #.
 Click **[Next]**.